This Trauma Surgeon Survived Gun Violence. Now He's Taking On The NRA

 It was after a high school football game where we were just hanging out with some friends the way typical high school students do, and we were at a park at a nearby elementary school when a fight had broken out between two individuals, and a guy pulled out a gun and started firing into the crowd.
 At that point I got hit in the throat with a .38-caliber bullet.

-And I remember that night actually pretty vividly for a variety of reasons, but one of which I was wearing white that night, and very quickly I noticed that I had blood all over my shirt and pants, and as I made my way to the to the curb my friends were frantically trying to figure out where I had been hit.
+And I remember that night actually pretty vividly for a variety of reasons, but one of which I was wearing white that night, and very quickly I noticed that I had blood all over my shirt and pants, and as I made my way to the curb my friends were frantically trying to figure out where I had been hit.
 And then they saw the spurting of blood from my windpipe. ...

-It might sound a little bit crazy, but it was almost as if I was watching myself and I was watching the pre-hospital workers put IVs in me, ask me different questions, almost like an out of body experience. ...
+It might sound a little bit crazy, but it was almost as if I was watching myself and I was watching the pre-hospital workers put IVs in me, ask me different questions, almost like an out-of-body experience. ...
 They were having to perform an emergency tracheostomy, which is providing a secure airway, because I had a ruptured windpipe.

 On the stress his family went through when he was shot

 I am the victim in this, but now looking back at it even as as the victim I still have a sense of guilt that [I] put [my] parents and family through something that has to be just so stressful.
 And I think about it often.
 I say I probably cut 10 years off of their life.
 I can't imagine when they initially got the call that, "Your son has been injured please come to the hospital."
 They didn't tell them exactly what happened.
-And so you can imagine the surprise when they show up to the hospital and they say to them your son's been shot. ...
+And so you can imagine the surprise when they show up to the hospital and they say to them "Your son's been shot." ...

 I often think about this in regards to kind of what I do on a daily basis, and I always tell people the worst part of my job is going out to those waiting rooms and having to talk to families and tell them that their loved one is never coming home.